localcloud-dev/turbo-cloud/Readme.md

 - Zero dependencies - your project will be available until your cloud provider is live
 - Daemonless
+- HTTPS for custom domains
+- Works with WebSocket (ws:// and wss://)
 - TurboCloud itself uses very small resources
 - Fully predictable cloud costs
 - Zero DevOps knowledge required
 - Only one command to deploy from your local machine
 - Works with virtually any cloud provider
 - No Docker registry required
+- Zero downtime deployments

 ## How to Deploy Static Websites